SiddharthSsb11/paws/README.md

 # Paws
+> Finding Playmates or Dates for your Pets.

+A fully-feautred platform for Dating or finding Playmates for your Pets.
+Match up with local pets and pet lovers for friendship, play-dates or fun outdoor playing.
 ```
 This is still a work in progress.
-Work yet to be done:
-- Backend API code
-- Responsiveness
+Responsiveness aspect of this application is still incomplete.
 ```
 ### Few Screenshots